 Step 10: Preventative Measures and Future Planning

-While fire damage is devastating, it can also be a wake-up call to better prepare for the future.
-Once restoration is complete, take steps to safeguard your property:
+While fire damage is devastating, it can also be a wake-up call for Venice property owners to better prepare for the future.
+Once restoration is complete, take steps to safeguard your property with the key steps you need to know:

 - Install smoke detectors and fire alarms